gbellocchi/genov/README.md

-# HWPE Wrapper Generator Tool
+# HWPE Wrapper Automated Generator Tool
 The HWPE Wrapper Generator Tool consists of a set of python packages, SV templates and a Makefile that permit to speed up the integration and deployment of hardware accelerators in PULP-based systems.
 To learn more about HWPE, take a look at [1] and [2].